 Output

-The function checks if n is prime by testing divisibility only up to √n, reducing unnecessary checks.
-If n is less than or equal to 1, it returns False (not prime).
+We will be calling a function that tests whether n is prime by testing whether n is divisible by numbers up to √n', and eliminates any unnecessary testing.
+If n is less than, or equal, to 1, it will return False (not a prime).
 If n is divisible by any number from 2 to √n, it returns False; otherwise, it returns True.

 Time and Space Complexity

-• Time Complexity: O(√n) (only checks divisibility up to √n)
+- Time Complexity = O(√n) (only checks divisibility to √n)

-This method reduces the number of iterations, making it more efficient.
+Using this method reduces the number of iterations and is faster and more efficient.

 Method 3: Using Python’s Built-In Functions